 About the High Hedges Act (Scotland) 2013

-The High Hedges Act (Scotland) 2013 came into force on April 1st 2014.
-It is intended to provide an outcome to the problem of high hedges where neighbours have not been able to resolve the issue.
+The High Hedges Act (Scotland) 2013 came into force on 1 April 2014.
+It helps when neighbours cannot resolve problems with high hedges.
 It provides an independent assessment of a high hedge that may interfere with the reasonable enjoyment of domestic property.

 Apply for a high hedge notice

 To apply for a notice you will need to complete an application form which you can download from the Scottish Governments ePlanning website.

 Completed forms have to be returned with accompanying documents to the postal address to the right of this page.